Chopper1337/XeniaUpdater/README.md

 # Features

 * Compatible with master branch and both canary branches of Xenia.
-* Downloads, extracts and starts Xenia in one click
+* Downloads and extracts latest builds of Xenia in one click
-* Creates a backup of the last downloaded version of Xenia (xenia_master.zip and/or xenia_canary.zip)
+* Creates a backup of the last downloaded version of Xenia

 # Info for anyone who plans to modify this code